sirselim/jetson_nanopore_sequencing/README.md

 I've been asked about part's lists, what are we using, where do we get if from?
 So the below is an attempt to address this.
 If others have confirmed working hardware please feel free to make a PR/issue or similar.

 **Note:** in the below I have highlighted which components are confirmed as working by our team.
-**Warning:** all prices are in New Zealand dollars.
+**Warning:** all prices are in New Zealand dollars unless otherwise stated.
+For us in New Zealand we need to import the Jetson boards, there are no local resellers.

 **Main components**
 The components listed below act as a replacement for a desktop computer or laptop to run MinKnow and interface with the ONT MinION.
-The benefit of the Nvidia Jetson family 'of single board computers' is in their price and performance.
+The benefit of the Nvidia Jetson family of *'single board computers'* is in their price and performance.
 The key feature being the onboard GPU, which, on the Xavier models at least, is more than able to keep up with live base calling a MinION flow cell.
 They also act as nice little headless base call servers.

 * Nvidia Jetson Xavier NX / Xavier AGX (confirmed working by external collaborators on Jetson TX2 as well, but this board is starting to show it's age, Xavier NX isn't much more expensive for a large overall upgrade)
   * [**confirmed**] Jetson Xavier NX ([link](https://developer.nvidia.com/embedded/jetson-xavier-nx-devkit))